CalLavicka/c0-vscode-extension/README.md

 * Full support for all C0/C1 features, including `#use "foo.c0"` and C1 features
 * Highlighting for C0-specific features
 * New C0-specific themes

+## Development

+* First, clone the repository.
+Make sure you have `npm` installed.
+* `npm install` on the root directory to install dependecies
+* `npm run compile` to generate the parser and to compile the typescript
+* `code -n .` to open it up in VSCode!
+(If you don't have the command on your path just open the workspace)
+* Hit `F5` to start debugging the extension in a new window.
+Be sure that the debug configuration is set to "Launch Client".
+After that's launched you can switch the debug config to "Attach to Server" and start debugging that.

 ## Structure